Electron spin resonance in a dilute magnon gas as a probe of magnon scattering resonances: Electron spin resonance in a dilute magnon gas

 where $\chi(i\omega_n,\p)$ is the Fourier transform of the imaginary-time susceptibility

 While the ESR experiments can measure the spectrum only at zero momentum, we develop the formulation for general $\p$ and set $\p=\0$ at the end.

 The ground state for a sufficiently large magnetic field $B<0$ is a fully polarized state with all spins pointing downwards: $S_\r^z|0\>=-S|0\>$ and $S_\r^-|0\>=0$.
 Accordingly, we redefine the Hamiltonian to absorb the ground state energy $E_0=-\sum_\r(3J_zS^2+DS^2-BS)$ so that $H|0\>=0$.
+Because of the U(1) symmetry under rotation $S_\r^\pm\to e^{\pm i\theta}S_\r^\pm$, the magnetization relative to the ground state $\delta M\equiv\<S_\r^z\>+S$ is a conserved quantity which corresponds to a particle number density of magnons.
 Then at low temperature, magnons are thermally excited and thus the system becomes a dilute magnon gas.
 A single magnon has the dispersion relation $\ep=SJ\sum_{\hat\e}[1-\cos(\p\cdot\hat\e)]$ with the excitation energy $\Delta=-6SJ+6SJ_z+2SD-D-B$.
 As long as the fugacity is small, $z=e^{-\beta\Delta}\ll1$, the quantum cluster expansion can be developed for the dilute magnon gas similarly to the previous dilute Bose gas.
 The imaginary-time susceptibility is defined by

 where $Z$ is the grand canonical partition function: $Z=\Tr[e^{-\beta H}]$.
 By writing the grand canonical trace as a sum over canonical traces with fixed magnon number $N$, we obtain